-Lag is a problem in any multiplayer game, but when it comes to Fortnite Battle Royale, your network’s slow performance may be the difference between a Victory Royale and an immediate death.
-And while Epic Games’ online battle royale hit is well optimized for most internet connections, even the best rig can suffer from lag issues from time to time.
+Lag is a problem in any multiplayer game, but when it comes to Fortnite, your network’s slow performance may be the difference between a Victory Royale and an immediate death.
+While Epic Games’ online battle royale hit is well-optimized for most internet connections, even the best rig can suffer from lag issues from time to time.

 Make sure it’s lag, not your FPS

 Lag isn’t the same thing as a low framerate, so before you troubleshoot your internet connection, make sure your hardware isn’t holding you back.

 If you’re suffering from sluggish FPS during play, that means Fortnite’s system requirements are a bit too high for your system.
 Here’s the game’s system requirements for minimum and recommended system specifications.

 - Video Card: Intel HD 4000 on PC or Intel Iris Pro 5200 or equivalent AMD GPU on Mac

 - OS: Windows 7/8/10 64-bit or Mac OS Mojave 10.14.6

 - Video Card: NVIDIA GeForce GTX 660 or AMD Radeon HD 7870 or equivalent DX11 GPU

 - Video Memory: 2GB VRAM